 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates both capabilities and usage triggers.
-It lists specific actions (build, type-check, lint, test, security scans, conventional commit) and provides explicit 'Use when' guidance.
-The main weakness is trigger term coverage could include more natural variations like 'pull request' or 'ready to merge'.
+This is a strong description that clearly communicates both what the skill does and when to use it.
+The specific enumeration of actions (build, type-check, lint, test, security scans, conventional commit) makes it easy to understand the scope.
+The main weakness is that trigger terms could be expanded to include common variations like 'pull request' (spelled out) or phrases like 'ready to merge'.

 Suggestions